adjacentlink/emane-guide/guide/site/preface.md

 ## Resources and Contributions

-All [Adjacent Link](https://adjacentlink.com) FOSS, including this guide, is available on [Adjacent Link's GitHub](https://github.com/adjacentlink) organization page.
+All [Adjacent Link](https://adjacentlink.com) Free and Open Software (FOSS), including this guide, is available on [Adjacent Link's GitHub](https://github.com/adjacentlink) organization page.
 Each project has its own *Issues* and *Pull Requests*.
 Please use these to report any application specific bugs or questions.

-There are other Adjacent Link tutorials that cover in more detail areas used in this guide.
+Additional Adjacent Link tutorials related to material and topics referenced in this guide are as follows:

 * The
   [*emane-control-port-tutorial*](https://github.com/adjacentlink/emane-control-port-tutorial)